SkoolNotes/Taproot/2020ENG201/KBDiscussionNotes.md

 	- described similary in some fashions to the natives
 	- sedces his follower, buts gets seduced himself by the heart of darkness
 	- > takes priority over rational thinking

+- aime says
+	- that marlow is emotinally detached until the end
+	-